Gerhard Riege

 Gerhard Riege (23 May 1930 - 15 February 1992) was a respected East German law professor.

 On 18 March 1990 East Germany held the first truly free election in that part of Germany since 1932.
 Riege had accepted nomination as a list candidate for the electoral district of Thuringia, and was elected to the East German Volkskammer (national parliament).
 On 3 October 1990 he was one of 144 nominated Volkskammer members who moved across to the enlarged German Bundestag (national parliament) following reunification.
 He was then elected to the Bundestag in the December general election later that year.

-The media soul-searching, which found a focus deep inside the political class, and which followed Gerhard Riege's suicide, reflected many enduring dilemmas and discomfitures that have followed in the wake reunification.
+The media soul-searching, which found a focus deep inside the political class, and which followed Gerhard Riege's suicide, reflected many enduring dilemmas and discomfitures that have followed in the wake of reunification.

 Life

 Provenance and early years

 Gerhard Riege was born into a working-class family at Gräfenroda, a small town known throughout Germany for the production of garden gnomes, located along the Wilde Gera valley in the hills south of Erfurt.
 His father worked as an artisanal glass blower.
 As he matured, he showed a particular interest in Philosophy, History and Art history.
 He left school at fourteen and trained for work as a postman.
 Shortly after this, the telephone connections were cut and the trainee postman was given a telegram to take through to the forest.
 His orders were to deliver it by hand to a satellite concentration camp of the Buchenwald complex.
 While visiting the camp, he met a group of half-starved camp detainees, closely guarded by armed, smartly uniformed officers.
 He would later recall the encounter as a formative element of his later life.
 He became the "most-determined anti-fascist imaginable".

 Roughly one year after his recruitment into the postal service, the war ended.
 After May 1945, the entire central portion of Germany was administered as the Soviet occupation zone (to be relaunched in October 1949 as the Soviet-sponsored German Democratic Republic (East Germany).
 Under the egalitarian precepts of the military administrators he was chosen to return to school in order to complete the Abitur, the schools' final exam leading to university-level education.
 He graduated from his "Aufbaugymnasium" (secondary school) at nearby Neudietendorf in 1949 and moved to the University of Jena, where he studied for a degree not in Philosophy or History, but in Jurisprudence.